-While phenomenological models with low energy supersymmetry (SUSY) are arguably the best candidates for physics beyond the Standard Model (SM), they typically include a large number of parameters associated with the soft supersymmetry breaking sector.
-For example, the minimal supersymmetric standard model (MSSM), which has two Higgs doublets and conserved R-parity, contains 105 new parameters [1], including the bilinear Higgs superpotential parameter μ and the soft SUSY breaking parameters (this counting does not include the gravitino mass and coupling).
-The parameter count generically increases if such SUSY models are extended beyond the minimal gauge structure and particle content of the MSSM (unless symmetry relations exist in the theory which relate subsets of parameters).
-Many of these new parameters are phases, which both provide new sources of CP violation and modify the amplitudes for CP-conserving processes.
-Even if certain sectors of the theory exhibit no CP violation at tree level (e.g. if the relevant phases can be eliminated by global phase rotations), the phases can leak into such sectors of the theory at the loop level and have an impact on collider phenomenology and cosmology.
+While phenomenological models with low energy supersymmetry (SUSY) are arguably the best candidates for physics beyond the standard model (SM), they typically include a large number of parameters associated with the soft supersymmetry breaking sector.
+For example, the minimal supersymmetric standard model (MSSM), which has two Higgs doublets and conserved R parity, contains 105 new parameters [1], including the bilinear Higgs superpotential parameter $\mu$ and the soft SUSY breaking parameters (this counting does not include the gravitino mass and coupling).
+The parameter count generically increases if such SUSY models are extended beyond the minimal gauge structure and particle content of the MSSM, unless symmetry relations exist in the theory which relate subsets of parameters.
+Many of these new parameters are phases, which both provide new sources of CP violation and modify the amplitudes for CPconserving processes.
+Even if certain sectors of the theory exhibit no CP violation at tree level (e.g., if the relevant phases can be eliminated by global phase rotations), the phases can leak into such sectors of the theory at the loop level and have an impact on collider phenomenology and cosmology.

-In contrast to the SM, in which the only source of CP violation is present in the CKM matrix and thus is intimately tied to flavor physics, CP-violating phases within SUSY models can occur in both flavor-conserving and flavor-changing couplings.
+In contrast with the SM, in which the only source of CP violation is present in the Cabibbo-Kobayashi-Maskawa (CKM) matrix and thus is intimately tied to flavor physics, CP-violating phases within SUSY models can occur in both flavor-conserving and flavor-changing couplings.
 The phases of the flavor-conserving couplings (which have no analogue in the SM) are of particular interest because they can have significant phenomenological implications which can be studied without knowledge of the origin of intergenerational mixing.
-In the MSSM, these phases are given by reparameterization invariant combinations of the phases of the gaugino mass parameters M_a (a = 1, 2, 3), the trilinear couplings A_f , the μ parameter, and the Higgs bilinear coupling $b \equiv \mu B$.
-However, not all of these phases are physical; after utilizing the $U(1){PQ}$ and $U(1)R$ global symmetries of the MSSM, the reparameterization invariant phase combinations are $\theta_f = \phi\mu + \phi{A_f} - \phi_b$ and $\theta_a = \phi\mu + \phi{M_a} - \phi_b$ (in self-evident notation).
+In the MSSM, these phases are given by reparametrization invariant combinations of the phases of the gaugino mass parameters $M_a(a=1,2,3)$ , the trilinear couplings $A_f$ , the $\mu$ parameter, and the Higgs bilinear coupling $b \equiv \mu B$ .
+However, not all of these phases are physical; after utilizing the $U(1){PQ}$ and $U(1)R$ global symmetries of the MSSM, the reparametrization invariant phase combinations are $\theta_f = \phi\mu + \phi{A_f} - \phi_b$ and $\theta_a = \phi\mu + \phi{M_a} - \phi_b$ (in selfevident notation).

-Such phases have traditionally been assumed to be small due to what is known as the supersymmetric CP problem: the experimental upper limits on the electric dipole moments (EDMs) of the electron, neutron, and certain atoms individually constrain the phases to be less than $O(10^{-2})$ (for sparticle masses consistent with naturalness) [2, 3, 4].
-However, recent studies have shown that EDM bounds can be satisfied without requiring all reparameterization invariant phase combinations to be small, if either (i) certain cancellations exist between different EDM contributions [5, 6, 7, 8, 9], or (iii) the sparticles of the first and second families have multi-TeV masses [10].1 Even within each of these scenarios, the particularly strong constraints arising from the atomic EDMs [13] lead to a general upper bound of $\lesssim O(10^{-3})$ on the reparameterization invariant phase present in the chargino sector (θ_2 in our notation), while the other phases are comparatively unconstrained [8].
-These constraints will be discussed in detail later in the paper; for now, it is worth noting that
+Such phases have traditionally been assumed to be small due to what is known as the supersymmetric CP problem: the experimental upper limits on the electric dipole moments (EDMs) of the electron, neutron, and certain atoms individually constrain the phases to be less than $O(10^{-2})$ for sparticle masses consistent with naturalness [2-4].
+However, recent studies have shown that EDM bounds can be satisfied without requiring all reparametrization invariant phase combinations to be small, if either (i) certain cancellations exist between different EDM contributions [5-9], or (ii) the sparticles of the first and second families have multi-TeV masses [10].
+Even within each of these scenarios, the particularly

-1The EDM bounds are more difficult to satisfy in both of these scenarios when $\tan \beta$ (the ratio of electroweak Higgs VEVs) is large.
-Not only are cancellations in the one-loop EDMs more difficult to achieve, but certain two-loop contributions are then enhanced [11, 12] which do not decouple when the sfermions are heavy.
-In part for this reason, we will restrict our attention in this paper to the small $\tan \beta$ regime.
+&lt;sup>1The EDM bounds are more difficult to satisfy in both of these scenarios when tan $\beta$ (the ratio of electroweak Higgs vacuum expectation values) is large.
+Not only are cancellations in the one-loop EDMs more difficult to achieve, but certain two-loop contributions are then enhanced [11,12] which do not decouple when the sfermions are heavy.
+In part for this reason, we will restrict our attention in this paper to the small tan $\beta$ regime.